ming053l/RTCS/README.md

 ## Citations

-If our work is helpful to your reaearch, please kindly cite our work.
+If our work is helpful to your research, please kindly cite our work.
 Thank!

 #### BibTeX
     @misc{hsu2024realtimecompressedsensingjoint,